OCA/sale-workflow/sale_product_approval/README.rst

 Configuration
 =============

 * Create product states.
+* Check the 'Approved to be added to SO' box on the states where the product is allowed to be added to an SO when it's in that state.
 * Check the 'Approved to be sold' box on the states where the product is allowed to be sold when it's in that state.

 Usage
 =====